YuriiTkachuk/pages-templates/src/beautyblog/beautyblog.md

 rightcol_title: Product of the month
 rightcol_image_path: ../../assets/images/blog-beautyblog-scarlet.jpg
 rightcol_text: "Simply Scarlet by SSBS
   It may look traditional, but scarlet never goes out of fashion and this nail polish is as red as they come!
 What's more it is super-easy to apply, the colour is intense after only one coat, and it doesn't chip easily.
-Available from all high street chemists at a special introductory price of £4.99.
+Available from all high street chemists at a special introductory price of £4.99."
-  Don't miss it!"
+under_rightcol_text: "Don't miss it!"
 comments: [
   {
   comment: "Cool!
 My Mum's been wanting botox for ages but can't afford it.
 With prices like these, I'll treat her to botox at Superdrug for her 50th birthday next month.",